- Learners can define cognitive load and explain how consideration of it can be used to shape instruction.

 Another way to use cognitive load theory to construct exercises is called a Parsons Problem.
 If you are teaching someone to speak a new language, you could ask them a question, and then give them the words they need to answer the question, but in jumbled order.
 Their task is to put the words in the right order to answer the question grammatically, which frees them from having to think simultaneously about what to say and how to say it.

 Similarly, when teaching people to program, you can give them the lines of code they need to solve a problem, and ask them to put them in the right order.
 This allows them to concentrate on control flow and data dependencies, i.e., on what has to happen before what, without being distracted by variable naming or trying to remember what functions to call.
+Multiple studies have shown that Parsons Problems take less time for learners to do, but produce equivalent educational outcomes [Ericons2017].

 An earlier section described how people chunk related or correlated information together so that they can fit more into short-term memory.
 One key finding in cognition research is that experts have more and larger chunks than non-experts, i.e., experts “see” larger patterns, and have more patterns to match things against.
 This allows them to reason at a higher level, and to search for information more quickly and more accurately.